willviles/Immerse/README.md

 Firefox 26+, Chrome 30+, Safari 5.1+, Opera 10+, IE 9+

 ## About the Author
 I'm Will Viles, a digital creative from Birmingham, UK.

-I can offer help & custom site builds using Immerse.js.
+With a degree in marketing and design/development skills, I specialise in developing creative, effective one page scrolling websites.
+I can offer help, guidance & custom site builds using Immerse.js.
+Feel free to get in contact.

-Check out <a href="http://vil.es" title="Will Viles - Digital Creative" target="_blank">my website</a> or contact me on <a href="https://twitter.com/willviles" title="Will Viles Twitter @willviles" target="_blank">Twitter</a>.
+*Check out <a href="http://vil.es" title="Will Viles - Digital Creative" target="_blank">my website</a> or contact me on <a href="https://twitter.com/willviles" title="Will Viles Twitter @willviles" target="_blank">Twitter</a>.*

 ## License
 Immerse.js is dual licensed under the MIT license and GPL.